-With the continuing strong global energy demand, the need for the export of LNG grows.
-While developing countries are adding some renewable energy, the vast majority of the fuel used for power generation is coal and low quality oil.
-By providing access to clean burning natural gas, Oregon LNG will help dramatically reduce the global CO2 and local emissions in some of the most polluted areas in the world.
+The project is ideally sited to export LNG to Asian markets, where demand is quickly growing, with strong prospects that it will continue.
+The vast majority of fuel used for power generation in most Asian countries is coal and low quality oil.
+By providing access to clean burning natural gas, Oregon LNG will help dramatically reduce global CO2 as well as local emissions in some of the most polluted areas in the world.

-Oregon LNG is the cleanest LNG project being developed due to its innovative design and the ability to integrate regional renewable energy into the project.
-Most other projects require the construction of a gas fired power plant associated with the project.
-Oregon LNG can tap into the PNW grid which is dominated by hydro-electric and wind energy.
+Oregon LNG’s innovative design, added to its ability to integrate regional renewable energy sources, makes it the cleanest LNG project currently under development.
+Most other projects require the construction of an associated gas-fired power plant.
+Oregon LNG can tap into the PNW grid, which is dominated by hydro-electric and wind energy.
 This along with other innovative design features will make Oregon LNG one of the cleanest and most efficient LNG production plants in the world.

 Upon completion, expected in 2019, the terminal will operate as a tolling facility, leasing peak-shaving and liquefaction capacity to industry partners.
 Oregon Pipeline, an affiliated company, is planning the construction of an 87-mile pipeline, which will connect to the regional pipeline in Woodland, Washington.

 LNG stands for liquefied natural gas.
-It is natural gas cooled to approximately -260° F at ambient air pressure.
-Liquefaction reduces the volume of natural gas by approximately 600 times, making it much more economical to transport.
-Specially designed ships are used to transport the LNG.
-Once at its destination, LNG is converted back to its gas state by passing the liquid through vaporizers that warm it to approximately 35° F. Essentially, LNG is the same natural gas more than 64 million Americans use to heat and cool their homes, only in a liquid state.
+Essentially, LNG is the same natural gas more than 64 million Americans use to heat and cool their homes, heat their water, prepare their food, and dry their clothes, only in a liquid state.
+LNG natural gas that is super-cooled until it becomes a liquid (approximately -260° F at ambient air pressure).
+Liquefaction reduces the volume of natural gas by approximately 600 times, making it economically feasible to transport across oceans in specially designed ships.
+Once at its destination, LNG is converted back to its gas state by passing the liquid through vaporizers that warm it to approximately 35° F.